deroneriksson/python-wsi-preprocessing/docs/index.md

 low-cost way to filter out shadows from the slides during preprocessing.

 ```
-RGB                  | Time: 0:00:00.219749  Type: uint8   Shape: (1567, 2048, 3)
+RGB                  | Time: 0:00:00.169642  Type: uint8   Shape: (1385, 1810, 3)
-Filter Grays         | Time: 0:00:00.091341  Type: bool    Shape: (1567, 2048)
+Filter Grays         | Time: 0:00:00.082075  Type: bool    Shape: (1385, 1810)
 ```

 #### Red Filter

-Next, let's turn our attention to filtering out shades of red, which can be used to filter out the red pen color.
+Next, let's turn our attention to filtering out shades of red, which can be used to filter out a significant amount of the red pen color.
 The red pen consists of a wide variety of closely related red shades.
 Certain shades are reddish, others are maroonish, and others are pinkish, for example.
 These color gradations are a result of a variety of factors, such as the amount of ink, lighting, shadowing, and tissue under the pen marks.